thinkful-ei-panda/DSA_BST_gage/answer_questions.md

  see `./binary_search_tree/binarySearchTree.js`

-Create a binary search tree called `BST` and insert `3,1,4,6,9,2,5,7` into your tree.
+- Create a binary search tree called `BST` and insert `3,1,4,6,9,2,5,7` into your tree.
 Compare your result with the result from the 1st exercise.

-Create a binary search tree called `BST` and insert `E A S Y Q U E S T I O N` into your tree.
+- Create a binary search tree called `BST` and insert `E A S Y Q U E S T I O N` into your tree.
 Compare your result with the result from the 1st exercise.

+see `/drills/main_tree_drills/treeDrills.js`

 ### part 4: What does this program do?